True Cross: Veneration

 A relic of the True Cross being carried in procession through the Piazza San Marco, Venice.
 Gentile Bellini 15th century.

 John Chrysostom wrote homilies on the three crosses:

 Kings removing their diadems take up the cross, the symbol of their Saviour's death; on the purple, the cross; in their prayers, the cross; on their armour, the cross; on the holy table, the cross; throughout the universe, the cross.
 The cross shines brighter than the sun.

 The Catholic, Eastern Orthodox, Oriental Orthodox, Anglican and some Protestant churches celebrate the Feast of the Exaltation of the Cross on September 14, the anniversary of the dedication of the Church of the Holy Sepulchre.
 In later centuries, these celebrations also included commemoration of the rescue of the True Cross from the Persians in 628.
 In the Galician usage, beginning about the seventh century, the Feast of the Cross was celebrated on May 3.
 According to the Catholic Encyclopedia, when the Galician and Roman practices were combined, the September date, for which the Vatican adopted the official name "Triumph of the Cross" in 1963, was used to commemorate the rescue from the Persians and the May date was kept as the "Invention of the True Cross" to commemorate the finding.
 (Note: This sense of the word "invention" is the less common one—borrowed directly from its Latin etymon "inventiō"—of anything which has been found or come across, rather than something created entirely new.)
 The September date is often referred to in the West as Holy Cross Day; the May date (see also Roodmas) was dropped from the liturgical calendar of the Catholic Church in 1960 when the Roman Breviary was reformed by Pope John XXIII.
-The Orthodox still commemorate both events on September 14, one of the Twelve Great Feasts of the liturgical year, and the Procession of the Venerable Wood of the Cross on 1 August, the day on which the relics of the True Cross would be carried through the streets of Constantinople to bless the city.
+The Orthodox still commemorate both events on September 14, one of the Twelve Great Feasts of the liturgical year, and the Procession of the Venerable Wood of the Cross on 1 August, the day on which the relics of the True Cross would be carried through the streets of Constantinople to bless the city, as it was believed to bring health and cleanse the air and houses from sickness.
+The 10th century Synaxarion of Constantinople describes how beforehand the True Cross would be transported from the Great Palace of Constantinople to the Hagia Sophia on June 30, would be placed next to the baptistery and then be worshipped by the bishops.

 In addition to celebrations on fixed days, there are certain days of the variable cycle when the Cross is celebrated.
 The Catholic Church has a formal Adoration of the Cross during the services for Good Friday.
 In Eastern Orthodox churches everywhere, a replica of the cross is brought out in procession during Matins of Great and Holy Friday for the people to venerate.
 The Orthodox also celebrate an additional Veneration of the Cross on the third Sunday of Great Lent.